 Below are the basic requirements for safely importing hemp plants and seeds into the United States from Canada and other countries.

-Hemp seeds may be imported into the United States from Canada if accompanied by either:
+Hemp seeds for planting may be imported into the United States from Canada if accompanied by either:

-Hemp seeds may be imported into the United States from countries other than Canada if accompanied by a phytosanitary certificate from the exporting country’s national plant protection organization to verify the origin of the seed and confirm that no plant pests are detected.
+Hemp seed for planting may be imported into the United States from countries other than Canada if accompanied by a phytosanitary certificate from the exporting country’s national plant protection organization to verify the origin of the seed and confirm that no plant pests are detected.

 Hemp seed shipments will be inspected upon arrival at the first port of entry by U.S. Customs and Border Protection (CBP) to ensure they meet APHIS regulations, including certification and freedom from plant pests.